black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Functional-Programming-by-Building-a-Spreadsheet/README.md

 # Step 53
 Declare a rangeExpanded variable and assign it the result of calling the .replace() method of your x parameter.
 Pass the rangeRegex variable as the argument.

+# Step 54
+The second argument to the .replace() method does not have to be a string.
+You can instead pass a callback function to run more complex logic on the matched string.

+The callback function takes a few parameters.
+The first is the matched string.
+Pass an empty callback function to your .replace() call, and give it a match parameter.